synaq/api-quick-start/README.md

 For products where mailboxes can be managed directly via the API (all variants of Cloud Mail, Mail Management and Continuity), mailboxes in the API represent actual mailboxes on those services.
 The API allows creation of mailboxes underneath domains, and then allows the mailboxes to be provisioned onto the actual backing services on the SYNAQ platform.

 ## Distribution Lists
-Distribution lists are special email adresses which deliver any mail they receive to all members of the list.
+Distribution lists are special email addresses which deliver any mail they receive to all members of the list.
 For products where they can be configured (all variants of Cloud Mail), a distribution list record in the API mirrors and represents an unerlying distribution list on the platform.

 The API allows creation and provisioning of distribution lists under domains, as well as updating and removal of those distribution lists.

 **Note**
 The current version of the API does not allow the creation or management of distribution lists with restricted sender grants.
 A request for that feature is in the queue for future consideration.

+## Calendar Resources

+Distribution lists are special email addresses which act as place holders for shared resources when booking meetings.
+A calendar resource could refer to a meeting room, a projector, or in general to any shared location or equipment which needs to be booked prior to use.

+The API allows creation and provisioning of calendar resources under active domains on all Cloud Mail products, as well as deletion of calendar resources.
+Support for updating calendar resources will be added in an upcoming release.

 ## Service fields